 \subsection{Rearrangement Inequality}

-Before we move on to the dot-product reverse inequalities that we will be using, let us consider an inequality that connects dot-products of arbitrarily ordered vectors with dot-products of ordered sequences.
-This will turn useful for the overall understanding of \xbound{} (and its difference from \lpbound{}~\cite{lpbound}, a state-of-the-art framework for cardinality upper bounds.
+Before we move on to the inner-product reverse inequalities that we will be using, let us consider an inequality that connects inner products of arbitrarily ordered vectors with inner products of ordered sequences.
+This will prove useful for the overall understanding of \xbound{}, and its difference from \lpbound{}~\cite{lpbound}, a state-of-the-art framework for cardinality upper bounds.

 \begin{inequality}[\textsc{Rearrangement Inequality}] Let $a_1 \le \ldots \le a_d$ and $b_1 \le \ldots \le b_d$ be two non-decreasing sequences of real numbers.
 Then, for every permutation $\sigma$ of $[d]$, it holds that \end{inequality}